ColOfAbRiX/figlet4s/figlet4s-microsite/docs/docs/using-figlet4s.md

 You can easily list all the fonts that are shipped with Figlet4s with a simple call to `Figlet4s.internalFonts`.

-The following code displays a text in each available internal font (beware, it will be a pretty long output!):
+The following code displays the name of each available internal font using the font itself (beware, it will be a pretty long output!):

 ```scala
 import com.colofabrix.scala.figlet4s.unsafe._